go-gitea/gitea/docs/content/doc/usage/reverse-proxies.en-us.md

 }
 ```

+## Resolving Error: 413 Request Entity Too Large

+This error indicates nginx is configured to restrict the file upload size.

+In your `nginx.conf`,
+find the `http { ... }` block and add the line:
+`client_max_body_size 16M` to set this limit to 16 megabytes.

+The 16 can be swapped out the for number of your chosing.

 ## Apache HTTPD

 If you want Apache HTTPD to serve your Gitea instance, you can add the following to your Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):